 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 Red and green are both beautiful and vibrant colors.
 But what happens if you mix them together?
 If you’ve heard that they can make brown or yellow, you’ve heard right.
 Mixing red and green pigments, like paint, usually creates a brownish color, while mixing red and green light makes yellow light.
-We talked to artist Mark Weiser to help us break down what colors you can make when you mix red and green pigments and light, and explain why pigments and lights create different colors.
+We talked to artists and a baker to break down what colors you can make when you mix red and green pigments and light, and explain why pigments and lights create different colors.
 Keep reading to learn more!

 Green and red make what color?